Afhit-01/Maison-Soleil./README.md

-# Maison Soleil — Your Stay
+# Maison Soleil, Your Stay

 A guest portal for a holiday rental in Cassis, France.
 Static HTML/CSS with vanilla JavaScript for interactivity.